mrtkrkm/DISProject/README.md

 day_pred  is desired test_size
 day_start is the starting index from dataframe

-To see the results from LSTM models u have to run LSTM Training.ipynb
+To see the results from LSTM models you have to run LSTM Training.ipynb

-If you don't have the good GPU u can change the device as
+If you don't have a good GPU you can change the device as

 ```python
 device=torch.device('cpu')